tastudios4/spurs-vs-okc-2026-playoffs/README.md

 ## The question

-The San Antonio Spurs went **4-1** against the Oklahoma City Thunder in five regular season meetings during the 2025-26 season — an unusual result, given OKC is the defending West-leading powerhouse built around back-to-back MVP Shai Gilgeous-Alexander, and the Spurs are the league's youngest contender with DPOY candidate Victor Wembanyama anchoring the defense.
+The San Antonio Spurs went **4-1** against the Oklahoma City Thunder in five regular season meetings during the 2025-26 season.
+OKC is the defending West-leading powerhouse built around back-to-back MVP Shai Gilgeous-Alexander, and the Spurs are the league's youngest contender with DPOY candidate Victor Wembanyama anchoring the defense.

-Tonight (May 18, 2026), the two teams open the Western Conference Finals.
+May 18, 2026 the two teams open the Western Conference Finals.

 This repo asks a single question:

 > **Based on those five regular-season games, what should we actually expect
-> in this series — and which of the regular-season patterns are predictive
+> in this series and which of the regular-season patterns are predictive
 > versus noise?**

 ## Headline finding